kaylalaufer/UIMA_Homework3/README.md

    landing screen.

 2. It does not make sense to have six (or more?) different activities for this simple version of the app since some activities are similar and therefore can be combined.
+To use less activities, we changed the visibility for certain features in the same activity.
+For example, the LearnHard and HardResult screens are the same activity, but some of the element's visibility changes when the buttons are clicked.

-3.
+3. We tested our results for LearnEasy by running the activity multiple times.
+We calculated the time difference range and selected the appropriate button.
+We did this until we were able to test each result output multiple times.